 ☝︎Further reading: “Scarlet Summer: Experiments With Redscale Film and Lomography Cameras.”

 Instagram is a fantastic example of the mass appeal for analogue photography’s inherent limitations.

 The app’s well-engineered filters tool has been instrumental to the company’s success.
 Those visual effects were modelled to simulate the whacky, fuzzy, colourful images that a cheap plastic film camera produced for its founder, Kevin Systrom.

 Instagram filters were built to provide a way to smooth out images taken by people with little or no understanding/interest in photographic principles.
 The effects add depth and interest to the crispy-clear digital images of badly-lit subjects.

-Instagram, in its earlier iteration, also required that all photographs to be cropped into squares.
+Instagram, in its earlier iteration, also required all photographs to be cropped into square shape.
 That aspect ratio is a direct descendant of Kevin’s Holga, a 6×6 medium-format plastic toy camera.
 Whether on purpose or as a lucky side-effect, forcing users to crop their images made them better photographers.